I think that I shall never see

 So lets discuss tree health.
 Trees can be stricken with disease and virus.
 In our little slice of heaven that is College Station TX, the most common ornamental tree we have is a Crepe Myrtle.
 They come in white and a myriad of shades of red, pink, and purple – brilliant red, soft pink, ( I could go on but will save you the torture – just google crepe myrtle images).
 Some have stripes on their ruffled bloom petals.
 The blooms occur in huge bunches and the trees look like it is exploding with color.
 They come in standard and dwarf sizes.

-Another reason they are so popular is that they are exceptionally drought resistant.
-And that is important in TX (and other sub-tropical environments too).
+reason they are so popular is that they are exceptionally drought resistant.
+And that is important in TX (and other

 2.9% Tebuconazole helps to treat these diseases (as well as Black Spot, Crabapple Scab, Rusts, and several others) on crepe myrtles, roses, flowers, shrubs, and even some houseplants.
 Now, really, there are many other chemicals that do this same thing but the only one I've learned about is this one.
 That being said, you can find this in Bayer's Disease Control products